gjwgit/aztranslate/README.md

 languages, also identifying the source language.
 Many languages are supported.

-A free Azure subscription allowing up to 2,000,000 character transactions is available from https://azure.microsoft.com/free/.
+A free Azure subscription created with a credit card (for identity purposes, but not charged) allows up to 2,000,000 character transactions.
+See https://azure.microsoft.com/free/.
 Once set up visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Text Translations.
 Once created you can access the web API subscription key and location from the portal.
-These will be prompted for in the demo.
+These will be prompted for in the demo and saved to file (private.txt) so that future invocations of the commands will not require the key again.

 Please note that this is *closed source software* which limits your freedoms and has no guarantee of ongoing availability.